The Cooling of Old White Dwarfs in 47 Tucanae: Data Cleaning Procedures

 The effect of the proper motion cleaning on the CMD of the data is shown in \cref{fig:sharpcal_pmcal_cmd_a}, where it can be seen that most of the SMC stars are removed by the cut in proper motion.
 While some SMC stars survive the proper motion cut, the SMC is located far enough away from the 47 Tuc main sequence in the CMD that the SMC stars do not contaminate the main-sequence sample selected using the CMD cut.
 In \cref{fig:sharpcal_pmcal_cmd_a}, the black points show the sources that were selected as likely 47 Tuc members by the proper motion cut, while the grey points show sources that were rejected by this cut.
 Note that the black and grey colour-coding of the data points in \cref{fig:sharpcal_pmcal_cmd_b} has a different meaning than in \cref{fig:sharpcal_pmcal_cmd_a}.
 In \cref{fig:sharpcal_pmcal_cmd_b}, the colour-coding of the data points indicates which objects are selected (black) or rejected (grey) by a proper motion cut to select likely SMC members, which is used in \cref{sec:deepacs_pmcal_smc_contam} to analyse the SMC contamination in the 47 Tuc white dwarf data space and is described in detail in that \lcnamecref{sec:deepacs_pmcal_smc_contam}.
 It should also be noted that both the CMD and proper motion selections of SMC stars are only used for the purpose of calibrating the proper motion data cleaning procedure in \cref{sec:deepacs_pmcal} and do not need to be complete for this purpose, so these selections prioritize the purity of the SMC sample over the completeness of the sample.
 This results in many SMC stars being excluded from the SMC selections, particularly for the proper motion selection of SMC stars shown in \cref{fig:sharpcal_pmcal_cmd_b}.
 These SMC selections are not relevant for the \sharpparam\ cleaning procedure discussed in the current section, so the discussion here is kept brief, but more details can be found in \cref{sec:deepacs_pmcal_smc_contam}.

 The empirical number distributions of the \sharpparam\ parameter for the 47 Tuc main-sequence stars sub-divided into various F606W magnitude bins are shown in \cref{fig:sharpcal_dist}.
 The distributions before proper motion cleaning are shown in \cref{fig:sharpcal_dist_a} (left column), while the distributions after proper motion cleaning are shown in \cref{fig:sharpcal_dist_b} (right column).
 Each row corresponds to a different magnitude bin.
 From top to bottom, the F606W magnitude bins shown in \cref{fig:sharpcal_dist} are $22 - 25$, $25 - 26.5$, $26.5 - 28$, and $28 - 29$.
 The ranges for these bins were chosen by first constructing the \sharpparam\ distributions for evenly spaced magnitude bins of 0.5 width and then grouping together adjacent bins for which the morphology of the distributions was similar.
 This grouping was done to facilitate visualisation.
 All of the \sharpparam\ distributions, plotted as histograms in \cref{fig:sharpcal_dist}, were constructed using the same \sharpparam\ bin width of 0.05.
 For each magnitude bin, we also calculated the following sample statistics: mean, median, standard deviation, and skewness.
 These sample statistics, along with the total number $N$ of sources in the bin, are reported in \cref{fig:sharpcal_dist} and summarised in \cref{tab:sharpcal_stats}.
+Note that the sample mean is denoted as $\overline{\text{\sharpparam}}$, while the median is denoted as $\widetilde{\text{\sharpparam}}$, with a tilde instead of an overline.
+The sample standard deviation of the \sharpparam\ values in each magnitude bin is denoted as $\sigma_\text{\sharpparam}$.